 Scientists Get Dressed

-Not all scientists wear white lab coats.
-From space to the ocean, scientists’ work – and even their lives – can depend on what they wear whether it’s a spacesuit, polar parka, waterproof waders, hard hat, lab gloves, swim fins or camouflage.
+From space to the ocean, scientists’ work – and even their lives – can depend on what they wear whether it’s a spacesuit, lab coat, polar parka, waterproof waders, hard hat, rip-proof gloves, swim fins or camouflage.
 In Scientists Get Dressed, Deborah Lee Rose explores how scientists suit up, gown up, gear up and dress up in costume to make new scientific discoveries, save lives and save our planet.

 Scientists Get Dressed zooms in on why scientists wear such different clothing to perform a spacewalk or swim with whale sharks, test snow and ice on a frozen glacier or collect hot lava from a burning volcano, rescue a wild Bald Eagle or operate on a human brain.
 Through stunning and engaging “you are there” photos paired with fun-fact filled text, young readers meet real scientists and discover the challenges of what these scientists do, how they do it and why it matters.